Updated: Sep 30

 7. Chikankari Cotton Saree

 If you ever set foot on the soil of Lucknow, you'll know that Chikankari is something that is exclusive to this town.
 Like the name suggests, Chikankari is all about embroidery, chikan means embroidery.
-It was initiated as a white on white embroidery work but with time it is now done in varied colours.
+It was initiated as a white on white embroidery work but with time it is now done in varied colors.
 This artfully done embroidery work is delicate and the pure definition of beauty and is exclusively available in Lucknow.
 Traditionally done on a muslin cloth, it is now available on almost all kinds of fabrics.
 Make sure to get your hands on this one!

 8. Gadwal Cotton Saree